cbortoluzzi/SIB-summer_school/workflow/README.md

 Variants are called on an individual and population-basis using [GATK](https://gatk.broadinstitute.org/hc/en-us).

 ### Step 8:
-The following population genomic parameters are estimated:
+The following population genomic parameters are estimated: genetic diversity, heterozygosity, population structure, genetic differentiation, inbreeding, runs of homozygosity, and effective population size.